GeunhwaJeong/haneul-new/doc/src/explore/index.md

 View [example](../explore/examples.md) Haneul projects that help you learn how to work with Haneul.

+## App examples

+View the code for [Haneul Wallet](https://github.com/GeunhwaJeong/haneul/tree/main/apps/wallet) or [Haneul Explorer](https://github.com/GeunhwaJeong/haneul/tree/main/apps/explorer) for examples of web apps that interact with Haneul using the Typescript SDK.

 ## Haneul prototypes

 To learn about how the implementation details for the Haneul Monstar example prototype, see [Haneul Prototypes](../explore/prototypes.md).